lana-shanghai/Petyl/docs/dividend_token.rst

 Dividned Tokens
 ===============
 Dividend tokens are base tokens with additional functions to both accept and distribute funds to token holders.
-Due to the internal accounting required to keep track of who is owed what amount, dividend tokens must be minted or converted from base tokens using a token conerter.
+Due to the internal accounting required to keep track of who is owed what amount, dividend tokens must be minted or converted from base tokens using a token converter.

 Functions
 =========
-Full list of functions can be found in the Referrence docs.
+Full list of functions can be found in the Reference docs.

 Deposit Dividends
 =================